jaewie/algorithms/README.md

 Algorithms and Data Structures
 ==========

-These are some algorithms and data structures I implemented for my own learning/reference purposes
+These are some algorithms and data structures I implemented for my own reference

 ### Collection
 - Stack